sabpdo/portfolio-sabpdo/docs/assignments/assignment4.md

 for both (1) allowing a user to manually record their own actions (any action) and (2) to automatically record/track messaging & posting information if needed.

-For automatic recording of messaging and posting, the syncs __startAutomaticRecordForMessaging__ and __startAutomaticRecordForPosting__ work such that when a message is sent/a post is posted, a record will automatically be created. (and similar logic but for stop)
+For automatic recording of messaging and posting, the syncs __startAutomaticRecordForMessaging__ and __startAutomaticRecordForPosting__ work such that when a message is sent/a post is posted, a record will automatically be created.
+(Similar logic exists for stop).

 ### Concept 7: